-There are further procedural issues that may arise if you were married overseas but seeking a divorce in Australia.
+There are further procedural issues that may arise if you want to get a divorce in Australia if married overseas.
 Here are some questions that can arise:

 You must file your Marriage Certificate in court and it must be translated into English.
 The English translator must file an Affidavit:

 You must take all reasonable steps to serve the Divorce Application to your spouse.
 You can apply to the Court for substituted service or dispensation of service if you are having difficulty serving the Application.
-In order to apply, you will need to complete an application in a case and an affidavit, which are available at www.federalcircuitcourt.gov.au.
+In order to apply, you will need to complete an application in a case and an affidavit.